ziporah/Marlin/README.md

 - **Option B >** If you are going to use the firmware **with** bootloader:
   - You need to flash the bootloader from address **0x08000000**.
 This step needs to be performed just once, so, you can skip this step if you have already done.
 You can [download](https://github.com/davidtgbe/openblt/releases) the precompiled bootloader binary, or, you can build it yourself from source code using [STM32 Cube IDE](https://www.st.com/en/development-tools/stm32cubeide.html).
   - After flashing the BL, you can disconnect your flasher, it will not be used anymore.
   - Now it is time to install de firmware.
-BL will assist us in this task, so, you must use an SD-CARD **OR** USB-PC/microboot to flash perform this step.
+BL will assist us in this task, so, you must use a SD-CARD **OR** USB-PC/microboot to flash perform this step.
     - SD-CARD -> Copy file **firmware.srec** from build folder (step 1.5) in the root folder of the SD-CARD.
     - USB-PC/microboot ->
       - Download microboot software.
 It is uploaded to github and you can download it from [here](https://github.com/davidtgbe/openblt/archive/master.zip).